warren/perdicis-notes/content/The best burger in the bay area.md

 My guidelines for for unusualness ratings:
 - +5 is the default unusualness factor for plant-based burgers since by forgoing meat, a restaurant is already pushing the definition of a burger.
-- Unusual but not unheard of toppings like fried egg or arugula earn a +1 unusualness factor each (exceptions made for tiny variations like a noticeably seeded bun, pickles, caramelized onions, or mushrooms: +0.5 instead).
+- Unusual but not unheard of toppings like fried egg, arugula, or avocado earn a +1 unusualness factor each (exceptions made for tiny variations like a noticeably seeded bun, pickles, caramelized onions, or mushrooms: +0.5 instead).
 - Very unusual toppings like Brie cheese earn a minimum +1.5 unusualness factor each.
 - Strange lack of default toppings like cheese earns somewhere between +0-0.5 unusualness.